 The tool is extremely helpful when it comes to updating your information (change opening hours, for example), or correcting user suggestions, as you do it just once, directly in the tool’s interface.

 You can also update your cover photos and profile pictures.

 To keep your information precise, you get a detailed report on each local listing, containing changes, such as duplicates, suggestions from users, and issues on an aggregator’s site.

 You can explore your reviews Listing Management, sort out the negative, and jump to a review directly to reply to them.

-Having any struggles with Google My Business or local ranking?
+Having any struggles with Google Business Profile or local ranking?
 Tell us in the comments below.